BuZzer199/things-i-made/README.md

 - changes several translations to be quite funnies, yaey

 # But Better
+a recource pack for 1.20.1
-my opinion onion what
+- my opinion onion
+- what
-centered around improved gameplay and BEES.
+- centered around improved gameplay and BEES.